SHORE to SHORE: Finding the helpers amid COVID-19

 He’s right; I see many.

 Think about it as the opposite of Police Beat, getting names in the paper for behaving honorably.
-And boosting our spirits and lessening our fears at the same time.
+And boosting our spirits while lessening our fears at the same time.